What Is Persistent Complex Bereavement Disorder & What Are the Signs It's Affecting You?

 Brief List of Treatments for Persistent Complex Bereavement Disorder

 Psychoeducation about complicated or traumatic grief is helpful to understand what you’re experiencing.
+Complicated Grief Therapy is empirically validated for Prolonged Grief Disorder as well.
 Exposure therapy through Cognitive Behavioral Therapy or EMDR therapy can be useful in treating the traumatic aspect.
+Clinical Hypnosis can be very helpful as well.
 Group therapy as well as working with your internalization of the deceased through journaling, role-play, letter writing, etc. is also very healing.
 If you want help in healing from Persistent Complex Bereavement Disorder, please call me today at 661-233-6771.